MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/cli-install-linux-apt.md

 ## Option 1: Install with one command

 The Azure CLI team maintains a script to run all installation commands in one step.
-This script is downloaded via `cul` and piped directly to `bash` to install the CLI.
+This script is downloaded via `curl` and piped directly to `bash` to install the CLI.

 If you wish to inspect the contents of the script yourself before executing, simply download the script first using `curl` and inspect it in your favorite text editor.